diogoaurelio/schedoscopeWiki/Bundling-and-Deploying.md

 Schedoscope provides an internal Scala DSL for what is essentially programming data sets, their dependencies, and calculation logic - albeit on a very high and declarative level.

 Hence, a Schedoscope views declarations form a [Scala software development project](Setting up a Schedoscope Project), with jar files and their dependencies as resulting artifacts.
-Bundling and deploying Schedoscope therefore means bundling and deploying jar files.
+Bundling and deploying Schedoscope therefore means bundling and deploying jar files as for any other JVM project.

 When using Maven as your build tool, the basic bundling options are:
 - create and distribute a fat jar using the Maven assembly plugin;